 Distance: The overall length of the hike from start to finish.
-Most will end and the starting point, others may be only one direction.
+Most will end at the starting point, others may be only one direction or loops.

 Gain: The total accumulation of height in meters – use the elevation graph to understand the gradient over the distance covered.